-I didn't follow all of the 2012 Summer Olympics in London, but I saw enough on television and in still pictures (some of which are in this piece) to be able to reflect on the experience.
+I didn't follow all of the 2012 Summer Olympics in London, but I saw enough on television and in still pictures to be able to reflect on the experience.
 Here are seven life lessons I took away from the Summer Games.

 1. Bigger and glitzier isn’t necessarily better.

 The night that the Games were officially opened, the media focused on whether London’s Opening Ceremony could possibly compare favorably to Beijing’s dazzling display of four years ago.
 But I thought the more compelling story was the comparison between these Olympics and the last time London hosted the Games.
 It was 1948, a few years after the end of World War II.

 Rationing continued to be in effect in London, and much of the city still lay in ruins from the devastating bombing it had suffered.
 No new facilities were built for the Games, and the athletes were housed in barracks.
 They were even told to bring their own towels.
 The Hungarian athletes showed up with eggs to share.
 The U.S. had fresh bread shipped over every day.
 The cost of putting on the Games would be the equivalent of about a million dollars today.
 It was the first Olympics since 1936 and marked a new beginning for the family of nations.
 That’s what moved me on opening night.

 2. Rejoicing in other people’s joy feels great.

 Watching athletes jump for joy brought me joy.
 This ability to rejoice when others are happy is called mudita in Buddhism and is one of the sublime states of mind.
 In other words, mudita feels good and is good for you.
 If it isn’t your natural response to other people’s joy, it can be cultivated until it becomes so.

 3. Thoroughly enjoy a good time while it lasts but don’t cling to it.